Throvn/terminal-emulator/README.md

 #### TODOs (for now)

 1. [ ] clean up the code
 2. [ ] rewrite the autocomplete method for the sake of performance
 3. [ ] split the code into multiple files
 4. [ ] fully document the code
 5. [ ] add the ability to create files via `echo` or `nano` command
 6. [ ] save files created by the user in local storage.
+7. [ ] use webpack